 Grief Support Group- GRASP

-GRASP – Grief Recovery After a Substance Passing – provides sources of help, compassion and, most of all, understanding for individuals and families who have had a loved one die through drug use.
+GRASP – Grief Recovery After a Substance Passing – provides sources of help, compassion and, most of all, understanding for individuals and families who have experienced the death of a loved one due to drug use.
 If you’ve lost someone you love to drug or alcohol use, don’t grieve alone.

 This group meets the 3rd Saturday of each month at 1:00pm at the Foundations for Franklin County Office.

-There is no cost to attend, but pre-registration is required prior to your first meeting.
-Please call 636-249-3003 or email FCMOGRASP@outlook.com to connect with group facilitators Sarah and Tom.
+There is no cost to attend, but pre-registration is requested prior to your first meeting.
+Please call 636-288-9856 or email FCMOGRASP@outlook.com to connect with group facilitators Sarah and Tom.

 Learn More